Type 2 diabetes worldwide

 Diabetes WPRO

 The trend of global type 2 diabetes burden was similar to that of total diabetes (including type 1 diabetes and type 2 diabetes), while global age-standardized rate of .
 Rate of disease burden from drug use disorders WHO.
 There are 425 million people with diabetes in the World.Americans account for just over 7% of the world's cases.
 This number is expected rise to 643 million by 2030 and 783 million by 2045.
 It is estimated that 8.
 541 million adults .The most common is type 2 diabetes, usually in adults, which occurs when the body becomes resistant to insulin or doesn't make enough insulin.
-The number affected is increasing rapidly with alarming trends in children and young adults (up to age 40 years).
+Type 2 diabetes (T2D) is a public health burden associated with immense health care and societal costs, early death, and morbidity.
 Type 2 diabetes develops when the body does not make enough insulin or it does not respond to it effectively.
 It highlights the .
 Symptoms include feeling tired, hungry or thirsty, and passing more urine.Conclusion: Between 1990 and 2019, there was a marked rise in the worldwide burden of type 2 diabetes associated with physical inactivity, underscoring the role of physical inactivity as a key changeable risk factor in the global landscape of this disease.
 Even more, over one million people die every year .
 Diabetes is a risk factor for chronic complications, including cardiovascular disease, and premature death.